 Having inadequate or reduced sleep can have plenty of negative effects, too, such as high blood pressure, obesity, and in some cases, depression.

 Sleep is just as important as nutrition, and the two have a linked relationship with each other.
 It can be easy to neglect one for the other, but keeping a balance and varied diet for your child, plus a healthy sleep schedule, is key to setting your little one up for life.

 Not only that, but sleep helps beat germs, too.
 I know, it’s a surprise, but getting good, restorative sleep consistently can help your little one fight off minor illness with ease.
 Proteins known as cytokines are used by the body to fight infection and illness.
 It’s been found that too little sleep impact the number of cytokines on hand, and in studies of adults, getting less sleep can make you three times more likely to develop a cold.
 While there’s little data on younger children, similar results have been found in studies of teens, as well.
 So, it’s important for your whole family to get enough sleep.

 Having a healthy sleep pattern allows everyone to live to their fullest, so it’s important if you’re noticing difficulty with getting your little one’s sleep, to get the help you need.
-Contacting a baby sleep consultant in Sydney could be the next step for your family.
+Contacting a My NewBorn baby sleep consultant in Sydney could be the next step for your family.